college-questr/questr-backend/README.md

 ###### questions

-- should return all questions
+- should return a list of all questions

          type: QuestionType,
          args: {}